(BOR Res. No. 219, s. 2021)

 4. To streamline operations to be efficient, effective, and responsive to challenges and changes

-1. To establish academic partnerships with local, regional, national and international institution providing educational opportunities for faculty, staff, and students;
+1. (Instruction) To establish academic partnerships with local, regional, national and international institutions providing educational opportunities for faculty, staff, and students

-2. To increase and sustain university relations with academe, industries, GOs, NGOs, and LGUs for research funding;
+2. (Research) To increase and sustain university relations with academe, industries, GOs, NGOs, and LGUs for research funding

-3. To increase and sustain partnership with academe, LGUs, NGOs, Industries, and others;
+3. (Extension) To increase and sustain partnership with academe, LGUs, NGOs, industries, and others

-4. To comply with existing laws, policies and other requirements key indicators:
+4. (Production) To comply with existing laws, policies and other requirements

-1. To offer programs that embody social, cultural, economic and developmental needs both for local and global markets;
+1. To offer programs that embody social, cultural, economical and developmental needs both for local and global markets

 |C||Competence||It is the capability to apply or use a set of related knowledge, skills, and abilities required to successfully perform "critical work functions" or tasks in a defined work setting.||2 Timothy 3:17.
 That the man of God may be competent, equipped for every good work.
 Proverbs 27:17.
 I will increase my competence when close friends are aware of my weaknesses|